 Students are introduced to this award in their first Library lesson – their progress is closely monitored during subsequent lessons.
 If you have any questions please contact Mrs Hassan, our Librarian, at email@example.com

 We have many strategies to help students who are less confident at reading, Paired Reading being one of them.
 Sessions are held twice a week in the library during morning registration.
-We ask for volunteers from Years 10 to help younger students to access books by; helping to choose suitable titles, assessing their reading skills, flagging up any areas to work on, encouraging students to read in their own time.
+We ask for volunteers from Years 10 to help younger students to access and enjoy books by; helping to choose suitable titles, assessing their reading skills, flagging up any areas to work on, encouraging students to read in their own time.
 The volunteers receive training and after they have shown they are able to fulfil the role they become Literacy Assistants.

 These sessions are invaluable as they not only achieve great results, allowing younger readers to become more confident in their abilities but they also give older students a level of responsibility they may not previously have been offered.
 In many cases students who have been mentored in this way when they were younger become mentors themselves.